In a nutshell:

 Quinnipiac University School of Law

 J.D. magna cum laude

-My interests include English literature, Classical literature and philosophy, constitutional law, the continuing relevance of liberal arts education, trap and skeet shooting, fencing (foil), sailboats, the Yes album “90125," Errol Morris documentaries, and getting into arguments with people who think that Ayn Rand was one of the greatest minds of the 20th century.
+My interests include English literature, Classical literature and philosophy, the Anglo-American common law, the continuing relevance of liberal arts education, trap and skeet shooting, fencing (foil), sailboats, the Yes album “90125," Errol Morris documentaries, and getting into arguments with people who think that Ayn Rand was one of the greatest minds of the 20th century.

 I am a liberal, in the old-fashioned,mid-20th-century sense of the word.
-I usually vote Democratic, but that party has recently ingested dangerous amounts of the morally psychotropic doctrines of identity politics, critical race & gender theory, and “intersectionality."
-I believe in individual liberty, the rule of law, Keynesian economics, and modest foreign policy.
-I appreciate conservatism, in the Burkean sense, insofar as conservatism is properly understood as a type of liberalism, but unfortunately no American political party presently practices real conservatism.
+The fixed stars of my ideological constellation are Daniel Patrick Moynihan, Bobby Kennedy, Tip O’ Neill, Justices Brandeis and Douglas, Learned Hand, and their intellectual antecedents: Mill, Locke, Lord Coke, and Aristotle.
+I usually vote Democratic, but that party has recently ingested dangerous amounts of the morally psychotropic doctrines of critical race theory, and I presently identify as politically homeless.
+I believe in individual liberty, civil and human right, the rule of law, market capitalism generally and Keynesian macroeconomics specifically, and a modest foreign policy.
+I am a skeptic of America’s forever wars, the virtues of actual—not rhetorical—socialism, the principle that free markets necessarily produce free people, and almost any policy when framed in the language of revolution and/or emotionally-inflected populism.
+I appreciate conservatism, in the Burkean sense, insofar as conservatism is properly understood as a type of liberalism, but unfortunately no American political party presently practices this form of conservatism.